DarkIceDragon/tinylittlenotes/README.md

 Please contact me if do not want your project hosted on this account, I shall promptly delete the repository, without question, provided you are (one of) the original author(s).

-ORIGINAL AUTHOR(S) - isi.lawson (As per information contained in the master branch)
+ORIGINAL AUTHOR(S) - isi.lawson (As per information contained in the commits section)